y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Aug 06, 2022</time> Finished the feedback form for tomorrow.

 - <time>Jul 31, 2022</time> Fourth meeting happened with much better attendance and overall a pretty fruitful discussion!
 I'm happy to have had that with the most important week.